-Quakers live in accordance with four core principles, or testimonies: Honesty and integrity, Simplicity, Equality and Peace.
-These testimonies are not imposed, but guide their personal and professional lives.
+Quakers live in accordance with four core principles: Honesty and integrity, Simplicity, Equality and Peace.
+These principles are often referred to as testimonies, that is, principles put into action.

 1. Honesty and integrity

 The most important word to remember in all business dealings is ‘integrity’.
 Integrity is essential to developing trust: People act with integrity when they are not moved by opportunist or self-seeking impulses and their response to a total situation can be trusted.
 Integrity involves being open, honest, truthful and consistent with your beliefs and values in all business dealings.

 The whole of business requires trust, faith and goodwill.
 Establishing trust is a critical success factor.